wesmadrigal/GraphReduce/README.md

 GraphReduce allows for a unified feature engineering interface to plug & play with multiple backends: `dask`, `pandas`, and `spark` are currently supported

-## Motivation
-As the number of features in an ML experiment grows so does the likelihood for duplicate, one off implementations of the same code.
-This is further exacerbated if there isn't seamless integration between R&D and deployment.
-Feature stores are a good solution, but they are quite complicated to setup and manage.
-GraphReduce is a lighter weight design pattern to production ready feature engineering pipelines.

 ### Installation
 ```